For heavy-duty adhesives, there are very few that beat the bonding agents of epoxy.

 Once the epoxy is melted, you can use a scraper to pick up the substance.

-This should work on wood or concrete, though you will need to be careful not to scorch the material.
+This method should work on concrete as well as on wood surfaces, though you will need to be careful not to scorch the material.

 From either glass or plastic surfaces, you’ll want to start with isopropyl or rubbing alcohol.